-For those who love their gadgets and smart appliances, this Smarter iKettle is one for you.
+For those who love their gadgets and smart appliances, this Smarter iKettle is the best kettle for you.
 It can be switched on remotely using the Smarter app and it can even be linked to Amazon Alexa too, for voice control.
 The app can also be used to customise its settings, with alarms and prompts such as wake up calls and home options for when you get back after a hard day.

 With the iKettle, there’s no more standing around in the kitchen waiting for the kettle to boil.
-Thanks so its smart functionality, you can switch it on from anywhere via the iOS or Android app or use voice control with Amazon Alexa, IFTTT or Nest.
-It also uses the latest Blink-Up technology to ensure the 4G connection is totally secure and you can even re-order tea or coffee using the in-app replenishment feature.
+Thanks to its smart functionality, you can switch it on from anywhere via the iOS or Android app or use voice control with Amazon Alexa, IFTTT or Nest.
+It also uses the latest Blink-Up technology to ensure the 4G connection is totally secure, and you can even re-order tea or coffee using the in-app replenishment feature.

 This is customisable so you can select the right temperature to suit your preferred cuppa.
 Choose between 20ºC to 100ºC and the water level sensor tells you exactly how much water is in the kettle too, so you know instantly how many cups it can make.